 CRA supports food and nutrition policies that are based on robust scientific evidence, delivering measurable benefits to consumers.
-We strongly support policies that empower consumers to make healthy purchasing decisions while preventing misunderstanding and confusion.
-And, we believe that food and nutrition policies should provide real-world guidance, reflecting the needs of the majority of Americans.
+We strongly support policies that empower consumers to make informed and healthy purchasing decisions while preventing misunderstanding and confusion.
+And, we believe that food and nutrition policies should provide real-world guidance, reflecting the needs and interests of the majority of Americans.

 CRA supports research to aid consumers in better understanding nutrition and guide manufacturers in creating healthful products.
 We believe in transparency in scientific research and ensure that all research that is supported directly or indirectly by CRA clearly denotes such support.